mseminatore/testy/README.md

 Module Sample test...

 Testing suite Basic...
+    test addition...
 	1 test case: ((1 + 1) == 2) ✓

 Test pass completed.
 Evaluated 1 modules, 1 suites, and 1 tests with 0 failed test case(s).
 ```

-# testy is compatible with CTEST and Github CI
+# testy is compatible with CMake/CTest and Github CI

 The library returns 0 on a successful test pass.
 On a test case failure it
 returns the number of failures.
 These simple steps allow for tests to be run by